zcyy0/Long-horizon-agent-rl-craftax/project_report.md

 silently wrong gradients.
 The gate builds that broken version on purpose and asserts the real path measurably differs from it — a class of check that comparing outputs can never provide.

+---

+*Every number in this report is reproducible from the repo.
+Each table has a driver script, each claim has a check or verdict script, and each run's budget is counted from its own log files.
+[PROGRESS.md](PROGRESS.md) is the running lab notebook.*